 Nettie was one of Tacoma’s most respected artists and teachers.
-She held an arts degree from the University of Kansas and a Ph.D. in music composition from the Kansas Conservatory of Music and Elocution.
+She held an arts degree and studied music composition at the Kansas Conservatory of Music and Elocution.
 In 1913, Nettie founded the Tacoma Chapter of the NAACP, cited in the organization’s magazine Crisis, as the first chapter west of the Mississippi River.
 She was an activist in the suffrage movement gaining women, including black women, the right to vote in Washington State in 1910, a decade before the passage of the 19th amendment nationwide.

 Nettie was also an accomplished speaker and performing artist.
 She was entirely familiar with the theater surroundings that day as the house lights went down and the silent picture’s thundering theme music began.
 But she was braced for a cultural shock and deep personal offense.
 Following a pretentious on-screen statement claiming artistic license in the story to follow, the proscenium filled with the main title-The Birth of a Nation.

 D.W.
 Griffith’s extravagant 12 reel, three hour long melodrama was based on the 1905 novel The Clansman by Thomas Dixon Jr., a southern baptist minister and outspoken white supremacist.
 Filmmaker Griffith rewrote the angry, racist plot into a screenplay that weirdly conflated North and South post Civil War interests into a racial crusade against reconstruction, freed slaves and African Americans as a whole.

 Birth of a Nation began with a startling full screen message ” The bringing of the African to America planted the first seeds of disunion.” followed by a vignette showing a slave market and the brokering of black prisoners by a white overseer.
 Nettie watched with the rest of the audience but for her there was a very personnel wound inflicted.
 Nettie was the youngest of six children born to her mother Violet Craig and she was the only one who was not born into slavery.
 Nettie’s father William Wallingford was the slave owner of Violet and the children.
 Only Nettie was born free.